Gabri40/ComputationalIntelligence/log.md

             return self.fc3(x)
   ```

-- The models output a Q value for every cell and for every move but not all of them are possible (either illegal or the board configuration doesn't allow it).
+- The models output a Q value for every cell and for every move but not all of them are possible (either illegal or the board configuration does not allow it).
 To account for this the output tensor is first converted to the (4,5,5) view described above before being masked with a mask created from all the possible actions at the current turn.
 Then the indices of the action with the highest Q value are taken and converted to a valid move format.
 The whole process is done with the following functions inside the player class:

   ```python
   def get_model_output(self, game) -> torch.Tensor: